Janya22/climate-impact-on-agriculture-dashboard/README.md

 You should work from this template.
 - One member of your group (e.g. group leader) should create a fork of the project under their namespace.
+- When forking the project:
+    - move the project under your namespace
-- When forking the project, replace f2xdv, campus and group, with your cohort (f20dv or f21dv), campus (DU, ED or MY) and group number respectively.
+    - rename the project to indicate: your cohort (f20dv or f21dv), campus (DU, ED or MY) and group number.
 - That one member can then invite other members in the group to their forked project, as maintainers.
 - The lecturers/TA will be automatically added to the project.